 Sepsis is a serious infection of the bloodstream.
 Though it can develop when the body is fighting a severe infection, it may also be the direct result of negligence or a failure to diagnose.
 The illness can originate from any site of infection, including pneumonia, urinary tract infection and open wounds caused by cellulitis, a skin infection, or bed sores.
-If not treated in a timely and appropriate manner, this medical condition can result in death.
+If not treated in a timely and appropriate manner, this medical condition can result in wrongful death.

 What causes sepsis?

 A sepsis infection is often caused by toxin-producing bacteria.
 When the body is unable to combat the infection, the bacteria continues to propagate, spreading to the tissues and bloodstream.
 Because their immune system is not fully developed, infants especially are at high risk for this illness.
 Infants with an infection may have symptoms such as fever, lethargy, sudden change in behavior, difficulty feeding and unusual rashes.
 Those born prematurely may also lack the antibodies needed to protect them from certain forms of bacteria.
 This is why it is so important to ensure that newborns are kept in a sterilized environment away from bacteria that could lead to serious infection in hospital.

 In most cases, sepsis is caused by microbes, mainly bacteria.
 Viruses and various types of fungi have also been known to cause this infection.
 Group B streptococcus, often referred to as strep, is the most common cause of infection among infants.
 It can also cause pneumonia and meningitis in newborns.
 A person who develops group B strep as an infant is susceptible to a range of permanent conditions, including problems with hearing, speech or vision as well as mental retardation.
 In a worse case scenario where the illness is not treated properly and timely, group B strep can result in death.